libsidplayfp/VICE-testprogs/testbench/readme.txt

 KLUDGES:
     - when crt or d64 is mounted and no .prg is given, only the path (and not the actual failed test) will go into the results file
+    - we need to implement some way to choose between VDC/VICII
+     - currently x128 screenshots are always from VDC
+     - currently x128c64 screenshots are always from VICII

 --------------------------------------------------------------------------------
 ================================================================================